-So far, we've looked at the example of a FormField
+So far, we've looked at the example of a FormField, which resembles a component since

-have similar features (some of which we captured in a style object).
+most FormFields have similar features (some of which we captured in a style object).

-in a custom component that can support all use-cases is hard, and probably
+However, capturing FormField in a custom component that can support all use-cases is hard, and probably

 not a good idea.
 Since this chapter deals with styling custom components, I will switch to the example

-of a DialogButton
+of a DialogButton.

 A trim object is a type of style schema that solves two problems: